 This only applies to information you have given us.
 You have the right to ask that we transfer the information you gave us from one organisation to another or give it to you.
 The right only applies if we are processing information based on your consent or under, or in talks about entering into a contract and the processing is automated.
-You can read more about this right here.

 If we are processing your information for criminal law enforcement purposes, your rights are slightly different.
-Please see the relevant section of the notice.

 You are not required to pay any charge for exercising your rights.
 We have one month to respond to you.
 Please contact our DPO if you wish to make a request.

 Effective on January 1, 2020, the California Consumer Privacy Act (CCPA) provides users who are California residents with specific rights regarding their Personal Data.
 If you reside in California, you may exercise the following rights:

 - A right to disclosure of the categories of Personal Data collected by us

 - A right to disclosure of the specific pieces of Personal Data collected by us

 - A right to deletion of Personal Data by us (subject to certain Exceptions outlined below)

 - A right to receive Personal Data in a format that will allow its transfer to third parties by you

 - A right to opt-out of the “sale” of Personal Data, where a “sale” under the CCPA means “selling, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a consumer’s Personal Data to another business or a third party for monetary or other valuable consideration.”
 We do not sell your Personal Data.